kayak/redux-data-model/docs/docs/tutorial.md

 id: tutorial
 ---

-This tutorial will introduce you to the basics of react-resux by building a counter application, which will not only display the current counter value, but that also provides the means for incrementing/decrementing.
+This tutorial will introduce you to the basics of react-resux by building a counter application which will both display the current counter value as well as provide the means for incrementing/decrementing.
-Additionaly, the application requires a confirmation step, whenever its user tries to increment/decrement the counter value.
+Additionaly, the application requires a confirmation step whenever its user tries to increment/decrement the counter value.

 ## TLDR